Sunday evening April 27

 Prayer of thanksgiving

-to you be praise and glory forever.
+to you be glory and praise for ever.

 Blessed be God: Father, Son and Holy Spirit.